Samsung Officially Confirms H2 2026 Launch Window

 Eyewear Partnerships: Warby Parker and Gentle Monster

-The consumer retail versions of the Android XR glasses will be developed in partnership with Warby Parker and Gentle Monster.
-Google’s commitment to Warby Parker is substantial: a $75 million upfront investment plus a further $75 million equity stake — contingent on Warby Parker meeting commercial milestones.
+The consumer retail versions will be developed in partnership with Warby Parker and Gentle Monster.
+Google’s commitment to Warby Parker is substantial: a $75 million upfront investment plus a further $75 million equity stake contingent on Warby Parker meeting commercial milestones.

-Gentle Monster, the South Korean luxury eyewear brand known for avant-garde designs and global flagship stores, targets fashion-conscious consumers seeking premium aesthetics.
-The dual-brand strategy mirrors Apple’s own approach with Hermès and Nike for Apple Watch.
+Gentle Monster targets fashion-conscious consumers seeking premium aesthetics.
+The dual-brand strategy mirrors Apple’s approach with HermΓ¨s and Nike for Apple Watch.

 Competitive Context: Taking on Meta Ray-Ban

 Pricing has not been confirmed.
-Analysts expect the audio-only variant to compete directly with Ray-Ban Meta at or around the $300–$500 range, with the display model commanding a significant premium.
+Analysts expect the audio-only variant to compete directly with Ray-Ban Meta at or around the $300–$500 range.

 What’s Next